DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: DataSet Preparation

 \section{DataSet Preparation}

-\yjr{In \ykl{this} section, we summarize the dataset \ykl{statistics} and how to create the synthetic data for evaluation of disentangle reconstruction.
-Table~\ref{tab:datastat} summarizes the data statistics. \ykl{Figure~\ref{fig:data_viz} shows example shapes in PartNet on the left, and example shapes in the synthetic dataset on the right.}
+\yj{In this section, we summarize the dataset statistics and how to create the synthetic data for evaluation of disentangle reconstruction.
+Table~\ref{tab:datastat} summarizes the data statistics.
+Figure~\ref{fig:data_viz} shows example shapes in PartNet on the left, and example shapes in the synthetic dataset on the right.

-For the synthetic dataset, we aim to evaluate the task of disentangled shape reconstruction quantitatively, The synthetic dataset contains 10,800 shapes with 54 kinds of shape structures and 200 geometric variations.
+For the synthetic dataset, we aim to evaluate the task of disentangled shape reconstruction quantitatively, The synthetic dataset contains 10,800 shapes with 54 kinds of shape structures and 200 geometric variations (different scales of boxes), in Figure~\ref{fig:data_viz} (right).
+Each shape is generated by picking one shape structure and one geometric variation, granting us the access to the ground-truth shape synthesis outcome for every configuration pair.
 The 54 structures are generated by enumerating structural combinations of different back types, leg styles and whether the chair has arms or not.
-The 200 geometric variations are created by varying the global parameters for the part geometry (\eg the width of legs, the height of the back).}
+The 200 geometric variations are created by varying the global parameters for the part geometry (\eg the width of legs, the height of the back).} We will release the code and data for facilitating future research.